Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/readme.md

 -Test Client: https://github.com/Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Test-Client

-Focuses on the applicant UI and contains the login page and admissions test.
+That focuses on the applicant UI and contains the login page and admissions test.

 -Admin Client: https://github.com/Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Admin-Client